SebasAnd/employees-back/README.md

-# Employee Management System

-This application manages company information using a CRUD system, focusing on the hierarchical structure of its employees.
-The database is structured with two tables:
+# Employess APP

+this app contains a crud for a company management, this company has a hierarchical structure into his employees for this reason this back manage the database using two tables

-1. **employees:** Contains personal information such as email, name, position, and employee version.
+1. employees: where the personal information of the employees is saved, this contains the email, name, position and the version of the employee register
-2. **relations:** Stores various boss/employee relationships within the company.

-After defining the data structure, the backend provides the following endpoints for CRUD operations:
+2. relations: this table contains the diferent relations boss/employee of every employee of the company

+after the data structure is defined, the back use the current endopint to manage the crud of the users

-1. **addUser:** POST endpoint to create a new user in the system.
+1. addUser: POST endpoint that creates a new user in the system
-2. **getUsers:** Retrieves information about employees and their relationships in the system.
+2. getUsers: get the information of the employees and relations in the current system.
-3. **getUser?email="...":** Retrieves information about a specific user, including personal details and related relationships.
-4. **updateUser:** Endpoint to update employee information, including their relationship.
+3. getUser?email="...": get the information of a particular user in the system, this includes his personal information and the relation where the employee is involved
+4. updateUser: enpoint created to update the employee information this also includes the realtion of the employee
-5. **deleteUser:** Deletes information about an employee in the system.
+5. deleteUser: delete the imformation of one employee in the system

-## Particular Requirements
+Exists also some particualr requitements to conisder for the system, the solution of them is decribed on this list

-### 1. Data Structure
+### 1. <h2>Data Structure:</h2>

-Define an efficient data structure to store information about employees, their hierarchical relationships, and the version associated with each employee.
-The details are explained in the preceding sections.
+Define the data structure that will efficiently store information about employees, their hierarchical relationships, and the version associated with each employee.

+this parameter was solved in the information described before where expains the data structure and the data management, the version is a parmeter that exists in the employee table and this parameter is updated when the user is updated and in other statement that wiil be described in the nexts point

-### 2. Hierarchical Query with Versioning
+### 2. <h2>Hierarchical Query with Versioning:</h2>

-The hierarchical query with versioning is implemented through a web service, available in [this repository](https://github.com/SebasAnd/empl-front).
-The accompanying front-end, developed in Angular version 17, connects to this backend to display and edit database information.
+Create a query or algorithm that fully returns the hierarchy of employees, incorporating versioning information through a web service.

+this web service is stores in this repository <em>https://github.com/SebasAnd/empl-front</em> and contains a web app that connect with this back and cand show and edit the databse information.
+This front was created in angular version 17.

-### 3. Update Scenario
+### 3. <h2>Update Scenario:</h2>

-The update process in the database is handled by the function named "VerifyNullBoss()."
-This function validates all employees and determines if an employee lacks a direct supervisor.
-The scenarios and solutions are detailed in the application.
-Every use of this function updates the version of an employee without a boss.
+Detail the update process in the database when a change occurs in an employee's supervisor.
+Explain how the version of the updated employee is incremented in this context.

+this validation exists in functon of this app named "VerifyNullBoss()", here validates all the employess of the database, and detemine if that employess has not a boss if this happend two scenarios occurs
+1. exist a boss without employees: in this case the employee will be assigned to this boss in the realtion table.
+2. all the boss have employees: in this case the system will find the boss with less employess in charge and will add the employee to this boss this funciton is also called when any update or change toe employess occurs.
+Every time that this function is used the version of the employee without a boss will be updated.

-### 4. Handling Nulls
+### 4. <h2>Handling Nulls:</h2>

-The function "VerifyNullBoss()" is also invoked in scenarios where an employee does not have a direct supervisor during any employee change.
+Explain how you would address the situation of an employee who does not have a direct supervisor, considering possible scenarios and providing an effective solution.

-## Technical Test

-### Implementation

-The code corresponding to the solution is provided in the language, frameworks, and technologies of your choice.

-### Usage Example

-An example is given with at least three employees and their hierarchical relationships, including cases where an employee changes their supervisor and where an employee does not have a direct superior.
+The function "VerifyNullBoss()" also will be used if this case occurs in any employees change